opencontainers/runc/config.md

 * **`env`** (array of strings, OPTIONAL) with the same semantics as [IEEE Std 1003.1-2001's `environ`][ieee-1003.1-2001-xbd-c8.1].
 * **`args`** (array of strings, REQUIRED) with similar semantics to [IEEE Std 1003.1-2001 `execvp`'s *argv*][ieee-1003.1-2001-xsh-exec].
   This specification extends the IEEE standard in that at least one entry is REQUIRED, and that entry is used with the same semantics as `execvp`'s *file*.

-For Linux-based systems the process structure supports the following process specific fields:

-* **`capabilities`** (array of strings, OPTIONAL) capabilities is an array that specifies Linux capabilities that can be provided to the process inside the container.
-  Valid values are the strings for capabilities defined in [the man page](http://man7.org/linux/man-pages/man7/capabilities.7.html).
+* **`capabilities`** (array of strings, OPTIONAL) is an array that specifies the set of capabilities of the process(es) inside the container.
+Valid values are platform-specific.
+For example, valid values for Linux are defined in the [CAPABILITIES(7)](http://man7.org/linux/man-pages/man7/capabilities.7.html) man page.
 * **`rlimits`** (array of objects, OPTIONAL) allows setting resource limits for a process inside the container.
   Each entry has the following structure:

-    * **`type`** (string, REQUIRED) - the 'type' field are the resources defined in [the man page](http://man7.org/linux/man-pages/man2/setrlimit.2.html).
+    * **`type`** (string, REQUIRED) - the platform resource being limited, for example on Linux as defined in the [SETRLIMIT(2)](http://man7.org/linux/man-pages/man2/setrlimit.2.html) man page.
-    * **`soft`** (uint64, REQUIRED) - the value that the kernel enforces for the corresponding resource.
+    * **`soft`** (uint64, REQUIRED) - the value of the limit enforced for the corresponding resource.
     * **`hard`** (uint64, REQUIRED) - the ceiling for the soft limit that could be set by an unprivileged process.
-      Only privileged process (under Linux: one with the CAP_SYS_RESOURCE capability) can raise a hard limit.
+Only a privileged process (e.g. under Linux: one with the CAP_SYS_RESOURCE capability) can raise a hard limit.

     If `rlimits` contains duplicated entries with same `type`, the runtime MUST error out.

-* **`apparmorProfile`** (string, OPTIONAL) apparmor profile specifies the name of the apparmor profile that will be used for the container.
-  For more information about Apparmor, see [Apparmor documentation](https://wiki.ubuntu.com/AppArmor)
-* **`selinuxLabel`** (string, OPTIONAL) SELinux process label specifies the label with which the processes in a container are run.
-  For more information about SELinux, see  [Selinux documentation](http://selinuxproject.org/page/Main_Page)
 * **`noNewPrivileges`** (bool, OPTIONAL) setting `noNewPrivileges` to true prevents the processes in the container from gaining additional privileges.
-  [The kernel doc](https://www.kernel.org/doc/Documentation/prctl/no_new_privs.txt) has more information on how this is achieved using a prctl system call.
+  As an example, the ['no_new_privs' kernel doc](https://www.kernel.org/doc/Documentation/prctl/no_new_privs.txt) has more information on how this is achieved using a prctl system call on Linux.

+For Linux-based systems the process structure supports the following process specific fields.

+* **`apparmorProfile`** (string, OPTIONAL) specifies the name of the AppArmor profile to be applied to processes in the container.
+  For more information about AppArmor, see [AppArmor documentation](https://wiki.ubuntu.com/AppArmor)
+* **`selinuxLabel`** (string, OPTIONAL) specifies the SELinux label to be applied to the processes in the container.
+  For more information about SELinux, see  [SELinux documentation](http://selinuxproject.org/page/Main_Page)

 ### User